I’ll pay you ten dollars to mow my lawn. I’ll pay you $500,000 to build me a house.

 Express contracts are often known to be the opposite of an implied contract, which, as a refresher, starts an agreement based on the actions of the parties involved.
 With express contracts, all terms, conditions, and details of the agreement are expressed (get it?) by writing them down, saying them out loud, or both.

-A simple contract is a contract made orally or in writing that requires consideration to be valid.
+A simple contract is made orally or in writing that requires consideration to be valid.
 Again, consideration is the exchange of one thing for another and can be anything of value, including time, money, or an item.

 Simple contracts are the opposite of contracts under seal, which do not require any consideration and have the seal of the signer included, meaning they have to be in writing.
-These contracts are officially executed once they are signed, sealed, and delivered.
+These contracts are officially executed once signed, sealed, and delivered.

 There are a few things that make a contract unconscionable: